-- 1. To make students interested in Bengali Society, culture, literature and history of the Bengali people. - 2.
+- 1. Tomake students interested in Bengali Society, culture, literature and history of the Bengali people. - 2.
 To create a sense of history and historical analysis about literature among the students. - 3.
 To make students aware about basic textual nuances of Medieval and Modern Bengali Literature. - 4.
 To make students aware about the evolution of the history of Bengali Literature and Culture. - 5.
 To give the idea of the inextricable interconnection between Literature and Culture. - 6.
 To create a strong foundation of studying future course of literature.

-BNGG-CC/GE-1-1:Bangla Sahityer Itihas (Adhunik Jug):

-Can summarize the History of Bengali Literature(Adhunik Jug) through selected topics.
+BNGG- CC/GE- 1 : Understanding of History of Bengali Literature(Adhunik Jug) through selected topics.